aleksnyder/aleksnyder.net/content/works/jekyll-cv/index.md

 ---
 title: Jekyll CV
 description: A Jekyll theme for those looking for a clean, minimalistic theme for their online CV/Resume on all devices.
-Additionally, Jekyll CV follows Google's material design standards for its bold colors and modern design.
-Possibly its greatest feature is how the content is generated.
-Update the section-specific data file and the theme will generate the necessary markup during the build process.
-No need to update HTML or Markdown inside the theme.
 date: "2019-05-02T19:47:09+02:00"
 jobDate: 2019
 techs: [Jekyll, Ruby, YAML, SCSS]